fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 1/26/2011 | India | 79.38 | 3 | 13.82
 1/26/2011 | India | 342.51 | 7 | 13.22

-Now, let's sort the above data table in the above mentioned orders.

 ### Ascending Order

-When you sort one or more columns in the data table in ascending order, the data will be arranged from the lowest to the highest values.
+When you sort one or more columns in the `DataTable` in ascending order, the data will be arranged from the lowest to the highest values.
 FusionTime by default sorts data in ascending order.

 The code to sort the above table with respect to the `Sales` column in ascending order is given below: